pmarinova/photo-server/README.md

 -p 40003
 ```

-By default, the photo-server image contains a default photos directory.
+The photo-server image contains a default photos directory.
 To specify a photos directory from the host, you should mount it to /photos:

 ```
 docker run -d \